FpNpm/discord-utility/README.md

 ### Introduction

-`utils-discord` is a module especially made for discord.js bot development to make the development easy by providing important utility functions premade. utils-discord is easy to use and makes your code become shorter and easier to make bots.
+`fp-discord-utility` is a module especially made for discord.js bot development to make the development easy by providing important utility functions premade. fp-discord-utility is easy to use and makes your code become shorter and easier to make bots.

 ### Updates (Last few updates)
 - Fix `author` parameter in `generateEmbed()` and `createEmbedPages()`